collabovid/collabovid/search/README.md

 The base class for a vectorizer is [PaperVectorizer](src/analyze/vectorizer/paper_vectorizer.py).
 To get an instance of a vectorizer, the [get_vectorizer](src/analyze/vectorizer/__init__.py) method should be used.
 All vectorizers that are currently used in collabovid are from the type `TransformerPaperVectorizer` which produces embeddings with a custom trained BERT-siamese-network.
-Given a title and an abstract the network was trained, to predict if they are from the same publication or not.
+Given a title and an abstract, the network was trained, to predict if they are from the same publication or not.
 By randomly exchanging some title and abstracts during training, the network has to learn what the papers are about to be good at the prediction.
 Therefore, the resulting embeddings characterize the content of the publications.
 A vector is produced for every title and abstract of each publication.
 Therefore,